-Resolution 2508 of August 29, 2012, and Resolution 810 establish the regulation for providing a nutritional information table in packaged food products that contain saturated and/or trans fats.
-It is not mandatory to declare saturated fat content in the nutritional information table as long as the packaged food contains less than 0.1 grams of saturated fat per 100 grams or 100 ml; however, there is an exception if there are nutritional claims on the packaging related to fat content.
+Resolution 2508 of August 29, 2012, and Resolution 810, amended by Resolution 2492, establish the regulation for providing a nutritional information table in packaged food products that contain saturated and/or trans fats.
+It is not mandatory to declare saturated fat content in the nutritional information table as long as the packaged food contains less than 0.1 grams of saturated fat per 100 grams or 100 ml.
+However, there is an exception if there are nutritional claims on the packaging related to fat content.
 In case saturated fat is not declared, the nutritional table must include that the product is not a significant source of saturated fat.
+Trans fats must be declared and its content expressed in milligrams.
+According to Resolution 2492, warning labeling may apply to packaged food rich in saturated and trans fats.